tercen/xshift_docker_operator/README.md

 ##### Description

-This is a docker wrapper for the xshift operator.
+This is a docker wrapper for the [xshift operator](https://github.com/tercen/xshift_docker_operator/tree/master/xshift_operator)

 ##### Build & Run